MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 - Submit this information in order to create an account.
 "Sign up" successful will appear and then you may log in and out of the app.

 ### Databases
+  The main database used within this app is Firebase.
+In this case, Firebase is being utilized in order to store user credentials.
+This allows the user to enter and exit the application along with restore credentials.

+ #Login
+ -Logging into the app allows the user to access the features of this app.
+This is tied into Firebase so all information entered will be stored within the database for future usage.
+This allows the user to log in and out of this app with the credentials that they had entered into the system.
 ```markdown
 Syntax highlighted code block